niesuch/sokoban/README.md

 4. Finally choose installation file and wait for install process to finish.
 5. Enjoy :)

-## Changelogs:
+## Changelog:
-Click on this link to see changelogs: [CHANGELOG](https://github.com/niesuch/sokoban/releases)
+Click on the following link to see the changelog: [CHANGELOG](https://github.com/niesuch/sokoban/releases)

 ## Copyright and license:
 Copyright 2015 Niesuch, Inc. Code released under the [MIT license](https://github.com/niesuch/sokoban/blob/master/LICENSE.md).